Majeekal/Blackjack/README.md

 EDIT BY MAJEEKAL: This source code including this read me is not made by me.
-This project is an updated version of bug fixes and layout with the consent of the creator (Devin ooper)
+This project is an updated version of bug fixes and layout with the consent of the creator (Devin Cooper)

 ## Blackjack Project - Week 4 Skill Distillery